 Why does Kalido need my Location and who can see it?

-Giving Kalido your Location means you can enjoy the advantages of the Nearby function.
-It’s also critical to get Matches for some types of Quests.
+Giving Kalido your Location is critical to get Matches for some types of Quests.

 If you choose to share your Location with a Network, all members of that Network can see it.
 Blocked users can’t see your Location.
 Network Admins can remove Location visibility for all Network members if required.

 Can people see if I’ve looked at their Profile?
 And can I see if they’ve viewed mine?

 No, Profile viewing is anonymous on Kalido.